xson-lang/XSON/docs/Contribute/Contribution-Guidelines.md

 All commits to the main XSON repo or its wiki must have messages, and said messages must follow these guidelines:

 - The first line should give a very brief description.
 This first line is required.
-- Any extra or detailed information is optional but should be in a seperate paragraph.
+- Any extra or detailed information is optional but should be in a separate paragraph.
 - They must start with a first person singular present tense verb (e.g. Add, Update, Reorganize, Change).

 **Examples:**